Jason Jaffray: Playing career

-After a 13-year professional career in North America, Jaffray signed his first European contract on June 21, 2015, signing a one-year deal with German club, EHC München of the DEL.
+After a 13-year professional career in North America, Jaffray signed his first European contract on June 21, 2015, signing a one-year deal with the German club, EHC München of the DEL.

 Jaffray played five seasons in Germany with EHC München, claiming three consecutive championships, before ending his 18-year professional career following the 2019–20 season on March 9, 2020.

 Personal

 Jaffray is married to Michelle, the daughter of his billet family with whom he lived while he played for the Kootenay Ice.
 They have a daughter and a son.